Ruddy Rodríguez: Personal life

 Although Rodríguez was born in Anaco, she grew up in Caracas where at the age of 15 she had her first boyfriend, her first kiss.

 In 1985 after the Miss World Beauty Contest, she insisted on traveling to Italy to know her grandfather.
 She traveled with her brother Romano to Savinno, Naples in Italy and met their grandfather.
 Before their return, her grandfather said to her: porta a mia mamma perche io parto ad un lungo viaggio (Bring your mother, because I am going in a long trip), Ruddy went back to Venezuela, worked in her first telenovela, saved enough money and together with her mother Rita visited Italy again, stayed for 15 days and celebrated Ruddy's grandfather's 96th birthday.
 He died in peace the next day.

-In July 1995 she married to Rodolfo Pisani, a Venezuelan lawyer.
+In July 1995 she married Rodolfo Pisani, a Venezuelan lawyer.
 They separated in 2005 and finally divorced on July 3, 2006, after more than ten years of marriage.

 After a decade of being just friends, since November 2006 actress Ruddy Rodríguez lived a romance with Colombian rejoneador Juan Rafael Restrepo Bello, whom she married on October 1, 2011, in Colombia.
 On September 1, 2014, they separated "by mutual agreement", and got divorced January 23, 2015.

 Because Ruddy and her sister Rina are look-alikes, when Rina was pregnant, many people mistakenly talked about Ruddy Rodríguez pregnancy.

+She is daughter of Pedro José Rodríguez and Italian Rita de Lucía.
+She has a brother, Romano, and a sister, Rina.